Formality criteria for algebras over operads: Examples

 In fact, Manetti starts with studying the Lie-incarnation of the operadic cohomology spectral sequence of Section \ref{sect:spectralseq}, called the Chevalley-Eilenberg spectral sequence.
 He defines an appropriate Euler class in the Chevalley-Eilenberg spectral sequence, and goes to show that it controls formality of $L_\infty$-algebras.
 It is straightforward to check that Definition \ref{defi:spectralseq} of operadic cohomology spectral sequences and Definition \ref{defi:euler} of operadic Euler derivations give back the analogous notions described by Manetti.

 More specifically, one of the main results of \cite{Ma} is the equivalence of items $(1)$-$(3)$-$(4)$ of Corollary \ref{cor:formality2}, in the particular case where $\cP =\Lie$.
 Similarly to what happened in the case of associative algebras, we find that Theorem 6.3 of \cite{Ma} is a consequence of the more general Corollary \ref{cor:formality2}.
+Moreover, the formality transfer theorem for dg Lie algebras (which is Theorem 6.8 in \cite{Ma}) is a special case of its operadic version contained in Theorem \ref{thm:transfer}.